BlessedUzama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep -l root /etc/passwd displays the lines containing root grep -c bin /etc/passwd displays the number of lines that contain the pattern bin in the file /etc/passwd
+sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep -l root /etc/passwd displays the lines containing root grep -c bin /etc/passwd displays the number of lines that contain the pattern bin in the file /etc/passwd grep A- 3 root /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd